-The use of the disclosed product and service ordering capability need not be limited to television programs.
-For in the EPG of the present invention.
+Product and service ordering may be readily implemented in the EPG of the preset invention.
 The different display screens that comprise the EPG are controlled by the microcontroller 16, which accesses the program listings data for each of the programs.
-If the data indicates that a product or service associated with a particular program is available, the 20 microcontroller 16 will display the star icon whenever the particular program listing is displayed in the different modes of the EPG.
+If the data indicates that a product or 20 service associated with a particular program is available, the microcontroller 16 will display the star icon whenever the particular program listing is displayed in the different modes of the EPG.
 The microcontroller 16 also controls the display of user-selected options in the EPG so that when a particular listing is highlighted by the user, the microcontroller 16 displays appropriate ordering information when the user depresses the star key on the remote control unit 40 so that correct product or service information is displayed.

-The ordering of services is discussed above in connection with FIG. 9 regarding the ordering of premium services and pay-per-view events.
+The ordering of services is discussed above in connection with FIG. 9 regarding the ordering of premium services and pay-per-view evens.
 Products may be ordered in a similar manner using either a telephone line, coaxial cable, optical fiber, or wireless transmission as the return path for placing user orders.
-There are many techniques known in the art that services ordered by a subscriber to a cable television service at a remote location for processing at a central location.
+There are many techniques known in the art that may be used for providing information on products and services ordered by a subscriber to a cable television service at a remote location for processing at a central location.
 For example, the same techniques used for billing subscribers for pay-per-view events may be applied to product ordering as well.
 In one embodiment, the microcontroller 16 stores subscriber orders in memory for subsequent transmission using the subscriber's telephone lines.
 The microcontroller 16 is programmed to dial the central ordering location to place subscriber orders.
-Typically, a toll free "800" number is utilized for this purpose and calls are placed at times when 45 the subscriber is not likely to be using the telephone.
+Typically, a toll free "800" number is utilized for this purpose and calls are placed at times when the subscriber is not likely to be using the telephone.
 The microcontroller 16 may be programmed so that orders are accumulated throughout the day and a call is placed once per day to transmit all the accumulated orders.